USSJoshuaNorton/Emperor/README.md

 ---

 This skin does not have a version for the wiki section.
-You will need to find another skin for you wiki section if you use the Thresher wiki provided with Nova.
+You will need to find another skin for your wiki section if you use the Thresher wiki provided with Nova.

 ---